DATA PRIVACY POLICY

 REQUEST FOR INFORMATION ON THE PROCESSING OF PERSONAL DATA

-The data subject may request that Masterfield provide information about the data processed by them, including its source, purpose, legal basis, duration, and, in case of data transfer, the legal basis and recipient of such transfer.
+The data subject may request that Masterfield provide information on the data processed by Masterfield, including its source, purpose, legal basis, duration and, in the event of a data transfer, the legal basis and recipient of such transfer.

-Masterfield shall provide the requested information in writing as soon as possible from the submission of the request, but no later than within 30 days.
-The provision of information is free of charge if the data subject has not submitted a request for information regarding the same data set in the current year.
+Masterfield shall provide the requested information in writing as soon as possible after the request is submitted, but no later than within 30 days.
+Providing information is free of charge if the data subject has not submitted a request for information regarding the same data set in the current year.
 Otherwise, the data subject shall pay a fee of HUF 2,000 per information request.

 CORRECTION OF PERSONAL DATA

-Masterfield corrects personal data if it does not correspond to reality and correct data is available to Masterfield.
+Masterfield rectifies personal data if it does not correspond to reality and the correct data are available to Masterfield.

 DELETION OF PERSONAL DATA